Kim Cheol-woong: Defection

 Right after he was released, he went to the Tumen River.
 Kim bought another forged passport and this time the Chinese officials bought it.
 He arrived in South Korea in December 2002.

 Life after defection

 In 2004, Kim began teaching at Hansei University.
 He later became known internationally as a concert pianist, and started his own orchestra in South Korea.

-April 17, 2009, he performed in a benefit concert at Carnegie Hall's Zankel Hall in New York City fulfilling a dream he has had since defecting.
+On 17 April 2009, Kim performed in a benefit concert at Carnegie Hall's Zankel Hall in New York City fulfilling a dream he has had since defecting.